-We collected data from the medical records of 45 randomly selected psychiatric inpatients referred to the AMCT between April 30, 2016 and May 1, 2017.
-We assessed the characteristics of those referred, the reasons for referrals, and the care provided.
-The data was analyzed using descriptive statistics.
+We collected data from the medical records of 45 randomly selected psychiatric inpatients between April 2016 and May 2017.
+All 45 patients have been referred to an addiction medicine consult team.
+We looked at their characteristics, the reasons for referrals, and the care provided.
+Descriptive statistics analyzed the data.

-The sample was mostly males (64.4%), individuals with a number of medical comorbidities, and admitted involuntarily.
-The majority of patients (90%) had more than one substance use disorder.
-The main reason for referral was related to opioid use (60%), and the team social worker was involved in the care of 26 (57.85%) of those referred.
-On discharge, only 10 (22.2%) individuals were provided with a Take Home Naloxone kit and only seven (43.8%) of those on opioid agonist therapy had documented follow-up for this treatment.
+64% were men who had several medical comorbidities and were admitted involuntarily.
+Most patients (90%) had more than 1 substance use disorder.
+The main reason for referral was related to opioid use (60%).
+The team’s social worker was involved in the care of 26 (57.85%) of those referred.
+On discharge, only 10 (22.2%) patients got a Take Home Naloxone kit.
+Only 7 (43.8%) of those on opioid agonist therapy had documented follow-up for this treatment.

-Polysubstance use and medical comorbidities appear common among psychiatric inpatients admitted to an inner-city acute Canadian hospital.
-Strategies to improve the implementation of overdose prevention, and opioid agonist treatment, in hospitals are needed.
+Polysubstance use and medical comorbidities appear common among psychiatric inpatients admitted to an inner-city acute care hospital.
+This offers a window of opportunity for engaging with patients to reduce drug related harms.
+Still, effective strategies for hospitals responding to the opioid crisis through improved overdose prevention and opioid agonist treatment are needed.

 McWilliams, C., Bonnie, K., Robinson, S., Johnson, C., Puyat, J. H., Klimas, J. (2019) Preliminary Results of Psychiatric Inpatients Referred to an Addiction Medicine Consult Service.
 Journal of Addiction Medicine. doi: 10.1097/ADM.0000000000000580